colwem/LPMCCasino/README.md

     - Texas Hold 'em

 Now of course this won't be with real money, and will be entirely for fun.
-Principles of the project are in the specifications.md document, and a best practices document is soon to come, but for now the general idea is good, clean, well object oriented code with an emphasis on doing it right, not just getting it done.
+Principles of the project are in the bestpractices.md document, and the more detailed descriptions are in the spec documents listed above.